 Inserting an image using a scanner

-If a scanner is connected to your computer, LibreOffice can call the scanning application and inserted the scanned item into the LibreOffice document as an image.
+If a scanner is connected to your computer, LibreOffice can call the scanning application and insert the scanned item into the LibreOffice document as an image.
 To start this procedure, place the cursor where you want the graphic to be inserted and choose Insert > Image > Scan > Select Source.

 Although this practice is quick and easy, it is unlikely to result in a high-quality image of the correct size.
-You may get better results by scanned material into a graphics program and cleaning it up there before inserting the resulting image into LibreOffice.
+You may get better results by passing scanned material into a graphics program and cleaning it up there before inserting the resulting image into LibreOffice.

 Inserting an image from the Gallery

-The Gallery provides a convenient way to group reusable objects such as graphics and sounds that you can insert into your documents.
+The Gallery (Figure 128) provides a convenient way to group reusable objects such as graphics and sounds that you can insert into your documents.
 The Gallery is available in all components of LibreOffice.
-See “Managing the LibreOffice Gallery“ on page 119.
+See “Managing the LibreOffice Gallery” on page 119.
 You can copy or link an object from the Gallery into a document.

 To insert an object:

+Click the Gallery icon in the Sidebar.